mudroljub/programming-quotes-api/README.md

 ## TODO

-- implementirati Authorize
+- and DbContext for Quotes
 - add CRUD for User (add, delete, modify)
-- add Entities and DbContext for Quotes